 What Do You Think?

 Are you planning on taking digital project management training?
-Have you had training in the past?
+Have you had training in the past, or have you mostly learned project management the hard way?
 How did it go?
 We’d love to hear your opinion.